JianWang2018/Neural_network_machine_learning/README.md

 ### Programming Assignment 1: The perceptron learning algorithm
-Use iteration numbers equal to 5 as examples
+Use perceptron learning algorithm to classify four two-classes dataset.Set iteration numbers equal to 5 as examples

 Reuslt for dataset1: